-Drug Medical Necessity Elaprase (idursulfase) may be considered medically necessary when the following criteria are met: The individual is aged 5 years or older AND Diagnosed with Hunter syndrome (mucopolysaccharidosis II; MPS II) Initial therapy may be approved up to 12 months.
+Drug Medical Necessity Elaprase (idursulfase) IV Elaprase (idursulfase) IV is subject to review for site of service administration.
+Elements (idurculface) may be considered medically personant Elaprase (idursulfase) may be considered medically necessary when the following criteria are met: The individual is aged 5 years or older AND Diagnosed with Hunter syndrome (mucopolysaccharidosis II; MPS II) Initial therapy may be approved up to 12 months.
+Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive V Linked Humenheenhete clinical response to therapy.
+X-Linked Hypophosphate Crysvita (burosumab) SC Crysvita (burosumab) SC is subject to review for site of service administration.
+Crysvita (burosumab) may be considered medically necessary when the following criteria are met: The individual is aged 6 months or older AND Diagnosed with X-linked hypophosphatemia (XLH), as documented by radiographic evidence of rickets or osteomalacia AND Genetic test confirming presence of a PHEX (Phosphate regulating Endopeptidase on the X chromosome) mutation Crysvita (burosumab) may be considered medically necessary for the treatment of fibroblast growth factor 23 (FGF23)-

+Drug Medical Necessity (TIO) associated with phosphaturic mesenchymal tumors when the following criteria are met: The individual is aged 2 years or older AND The tumor cannot be curatively resected or localized Initial therapy may be approved up to 12 months.
 Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
-X-Linked Hypophosphate mia Crysvita (burosumab) SC Crysvita (burosumab) SC is subject to review for site of service administration.
-Crysvita (burosumab) may be considered medically necessary when the following criteria are met: The individual is aged 6 months or older AND Diagnosed with X-linked hypophosphatemia (XLH), as documented by radiographic evidence of rickets or osteomalacia AND Genetic test confirming presence of a PHEX (Phosphate regulating Endopeptidase on the X chromosome) mutation Crysvita (burosumab) may be considered medically necessary for the treatment of fibroblast growth factor 23 (FGF23)- related hypophosphatemia in tumor induced osteomalacia (TIO) associated with phosphaturic mesenchymal tumors when the following criteria are met: The individual is aged 2 years or older AND
+Mucopolysaccharidosis Ty pe IVA (MPS IVA) Vimizim (elosulfase alfa) IV Vimizim (elosulfase alfa) IV is subject to review for site of service administration.
+Vimizim (elosulfase alfa) may be considered medically necessary when the following criteria are met: The individual is aged 5 years or older AND Diagnosed with mucopolysaccharidosis type IVA (MPS IVA; Morquio A syndrome) Morquio A synarome) Initial therapy may be approved up to 12 months.
+Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Mucopolysaccharidosis Ty Naglazyme (galsulfase) IV Naglazyme (galsulfase) IV is subject to review for site of service administration.

-Drug Medical Necessity

-Drug ,

-The tumor cannot be curatively resected or localized

-Initial thereng may be approved up to 12 months

-Initial therapy may be approved up to 12 months.

-Do outhorization oritoria.

-Re-authorization criteria:

-Continued therapy may be approved up to 12 months as long

-as the medical necessity criteria are met and chart notes

-demonstrate that the individual continues to show a positive

-clinical response to therapy.

-Mucopolysaccharidosis Ty pe IVA (MPS IVA)

-Vimizim (elosulfase alfa) IV Vimizim (elosulfase alfa) IV is subject to review for site of

-service administration.

-Vimizim (elosulfase alfa) may be considered medically

-necessary when the following criteria are met:

-The individual is aged 5 years or older

-AND

-Diagnosed with mucopolysaccharidosis type IVA (MPS IVA;

-Morquio A syndrome)

-Initial therapy may be approved up to 12 months.

-Re-authorization criteria:

-Continued therapy may be approved up to 12 months as long

-as the medical necessity criteria are met and chart notes

-demonstrate that the individual continues to show a positive

-clinical response to therapy.

-Mucopolysaccharidosis Ty

-Naglazyme (galsulfase) IV Naglazyme (galsulfase) IV is subject to review for site of

-. gy (gaa.c., 1. service administration.

-Naglazyme (galsulfase) may be considered medically necessary

-when the following criteria are met:

-The individual is aged 3 months or older

-AND

-AND

-Medical Necessity Diagnosed with mucopolysaccharidosis type VI (MPS VI; Maroteaux-Lamy syndrome) as confirmed by one of the following: Documented arylsulfatase B (ARSB, N-acetylgalactosamine 4-sulfatase) enzyme deficiency OR Genetic testing documenting mutations in the gene encoding arylsulfatase B (ARSB, N-acetylgalactosamine 4-sulfatase) Initial therapy may be approved up to 12 months.
-Re-authorization criteria:Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
-Mucopolysaccharidosis Ty pe VII (MPS VII)
+Drug Medical Necessity Naglazyme (galsulfase) may be considered medically necessary when the following criteria are met: The individual is aged 3 months or older AND Diagnosed with mucopolysaccharidosis type VI (MPS VI; Maroteaux-Lamy syndrome) as confirmed by one of the following: Documented arylsulfatase B (ARSB, N-acetylgalactosamine 4-sulfatase) enzyme deficiency OR Genetic testing documenting mutations in the gene encoding arylsulfatase B (ARSB, N-acetylgalactosamine 4- sulfatase) Initial therapy may be approved up to 12 months.
+Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive Mucopolysaccharidosis Ty clinical response to therapy.
+Mepsevii (vestronidase Mepsevii (vestronidase alfa-vjbk) IV is subject to review for alfa-vjbk) IV site of service administration. site of service administration.
+Mepsevii (vestronidase alfa-vjbk) may be considered medically necessary in pediatric and adult individuals when the following criteria are met: Diagnosed with mucopolysaccharidosis type VII (MPS VII; Sly syndrome) as confirmed by one of the following: Documented beta-glucuronidase enzyme deficiency OR Genetic testing documenting mutations in the gene encoding beta-glucuronidase (GUSB gene) Initial therapy may be approved up to 12 months.